nickjourjine/cheap-ultrasonic-speaker/README.md

 **Warnings and disclaimers**:

 1. Verifying that you have a working playback system will require an ultrasonic microphone.
 Hopefully, if you are recording your own calls for playback, you have access to one already.
-If you not, you might consider a bat detector like [this one](https://batmanagement.com/collections/bat-detector-buyers-guide-active-detectors/products/pettersson-u256-microphone), which is on the less expensive end.
+If not, you might consider a bat detector like [this one](https://batmanagement.com/collections/bat-detector-buyers-guide-active-detectors/products/pettersson-u256-microphone), which is on the less expensive end.
 You can find several other high-end ultrasonic microphones from a company called [Avisoft](https://avisoft.com/).

 2. This protocol uses a microphone with a published upper frequency limit of 40 kHz, which is below the frequency of many ultrasonic calls made by rodents and bats.
-However, in my experience it is capable of producing ultrasonic mouse calls in the 60-80 kHz range with minimal distoriton.
+However, in my experience it is capable of producing ultrasonic mouse calls in the 60-80 kHz range with minimal distortion.
 Please consider whether this caveat will be critical for your experiment, and verify that the system is capable of producing your calls at the quality you need before you use it.

+3. This microphone system is wired, and will require a power source.
+For use in the field, you might consider a [portable power station](https://www.amazon.com/Portable-Solar-Panel-Power-Station-Generator-Charger/dp/B08G1KB88B/)

 ## Parts list